-When objects are allowed to be themselves, we can discover fascinating details that reveal their impacts, inner workings, and how we can design them more effectively.
-After all, the universe is made up of mostly objects—Saturn, a Canadian Hemlock, a coffee cup—all objects (Harman, 2016).
+When designed outcomes are allowed to be themselves, we can discover fascinating details that reveal their impacts, inner workings, and how we can design them more effectively.
+After all, the universe is comprised mostly of objects—Saturn, a Canadian Hemlock, a coffee cup—all objects (Harman, 2016).
 By reducing design to objects, much like how LaTour reduces all things into Actants in his Actor Network Theory, we may back away from the mess of objects and see the connections between them.
-We may see the constellations and how each designed outcome is related to another.
+We may see the constellations and how each designed outcome relates to another.

 Observations can produce descriptions of actors.
 Designers can document things like physical size, style, and makeup.
 Actors’ characteristics and behaviors directly define what they are and how they are working.
 However, they fall short of revealing more profound aspects of who they are, why they are, and their function in experience design scenes.

 Select any of the aspects to learn its role in experience design scenes at the characteristics and behaviors level.